Norman Foote Marsh: Life and career

 Norman Foote Marsh was born July 16, 1871, in Upper Alton, Illinois, to Ebenezer Marsh and Kate Marsh, née Provost.
-He was educated in the Upper Alton public schools and at Shurtleff College and the University of Illinois, graduating from the latter in 1897 with a BS in architecture.
+He was educated in the Upper Alton public schools and at Shurtleff College and the University of Illinois School of Architecture, graduating from the latter in 1897 with a BS in architecture.
 After graduation he joined the American Luxfer Prism Company, representing them in New York City, Chicago and Philadelphia.
 In 1900 he relocated to Los Angeles, where he formed the partnership of Preston & Marsh, architects, with J. N. Preston.
 This was dissolved after a year and he formed the new partnership of Marsh & Russell with Clarence H. Russell.

 Marsh & Russell served as principal architects for the design and construction of the city of Venice in 1905, working for the developer Abbott Kinney.
 Venice's design includes canals and a central district along Windward Avenue with the look of an Italian Renaissance street.

 Marsh & Russell was dissolved in 1907 and Marsh worked alone until 1915, when he formed Marsh & Howard with Herbert C. Howard, a long-time employee.
 This was dissolved in 1917 and Marsh was again a sole practitioner until 1927, when he formed Norman F. Marsh & Company with engineer David D. Smith and architect Herbert J. Powell.
 At this time Marsh settled into an administrative role in the firm, delegating engineering to Smith and architectural design to Powell.
 In 1928 Smith and Powell became full partners in the reorganized Marsh, Smith & Powell.

 In 1912 Marsh established a branch office in San Diego under the management of architect V. O. Wallingford.
 In 1914 Marsh and Wallingford moved the office to Phoenix, Arizona.
 Wallingford opened his own office in 1919, though Marsh and Wallingford continued to collaborate on certain projects.

 Marsh and his partners designed more than twenty churches in the Los Angeles area (in Pasadena, Glendale, San Jose, Long Beach and elsewhere) and at least seven in San Diego.
 He designed houses in Hollywood, Ojai and elsewhere for prominent persons.
 He designed dozens of elementary and secondary schools and several university buildings in Arizona and California.